Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 He exploded forward, moving just as fast as his thoughts and perception could keep up with.
 Best buds right behind him, everyone doing their thing.
 Well-drilled team, well-oiled machine.
 They were *death.*

 Grab.
 Pull, *rip.* Charge through and kick the next.
 Move fast, bugs can’t react.
 Clear a space.
 Open up with GR-7d.
-Full power….no, dial it back; these puny fucks din’t need it.
+Full power... no, dial it back; these puny fucks din’t need it.

 Combat drugs hitting hard.
 Almost slow-motion killing, but over in a blink.
 Fuck up walls and floors with his mass, bounce against so hard he pushes right through.
 Use it as a weapon, just plow right through the diseased fucks.

 Blood and lubricant sliding in greasy droplets off his visor’s anti-stick coating.
 Tiny puff of nitrogen gas from vent on hand to blow it clean, sip a mouthful of citrus spunk and back to work.
-Grab, *tear,* punch, *crush,* pull, *break,* shoot, *burst…*
+Grab, *tear,* punch, *crush,* pull, *break,* shoot, *burst...*

 Fuckin’ ***kill.***

 Constant terse words under it all.
-Contacts, positions, actions…sector clear.
+Contacts, positions, actions... sector clear.
 He knew where everyone was without ever having to look at ‘em.
 At least he got some cardio in.
 Glance over at Yan (tentatively named Grodd) and he was all that and a bit more, what with that tail of his.
 Against the trash mobs he had an advantage.

 And of course, the moment he had thought thought, the gravity fuckery started.